 Introduction

-During the Cultural Week of Action, participating communities across the country will host local events to advance a just, multiracial democracy.
+The Cultural Week of Action on Race and Democracy will take place Saturday, November 8, to Sunday, November 16, 2025.
+Participating communities across the country will host local events to advance a just, multiracial democracy.

 When we examine our country’s history, we see the stories of everyday people taking action to make this country live up to its professed ideals.
-But with each victory—from Reconstruction to Civil Rights to today’s movements for equity and racial justice in our institutions—has come backlash.
+But with each victory — from Reconstruction to Civil Rights to today’s movements for equity and racial justice in our institutions — has come backlash.

 In the face of this backlash, we are coming together in towns, cities, counties, and states across the country to honor the legacy of these victories and to continue the fight for a truly just, multiracial democracy, where all people thrive.